How to Talk to Kids about Stranger Danger

 Parents Need to Discuss Stranger Danger When Children are Young

 Teaching Stranger Danger to Children

-As soon as children are old enough to attend pre-school or have frequent play dates in the homes of their friends, you should begin to have discussions with them about appropriate and inappropriate touching.
-Some psychologists suggest that you should have the first discussion of this topic sometime between the ages of three and five.
+As soon as children are old enough to attend pre-school or have frequent play dates in the homes of their friends, you should begin to talk to them about appropriate and inappropriate touching.
+Some psychologists suggest you should have the first discussion of this topic sometime between the ages of three and five.
 After the initial conversation, you should repeat it once or twice a year, especially when your children begin spending more and more time with other adults.

 "The Parrot Trap" was Written to Help Parents Start the Conversation

 This short story is much less threatening and scary than some of the Grimm's Fairy Tales.
 It puts children in a modern day setting where a pretty woman becomes overly friendly and tries to snatch one of them.
 It is designed to overcome some of the stereotypes many people have about "scary old bad men" being the only type of person children should avoid.
 It also has discussion questions at the back to make it easier for the parents to start a conversation with their children.
 My children enjoyed this short story when they were young, and it is still available to children today.

 What to Say to Keep Kids Safe

 When you discuss Stranger Danger with your children, what should you say to them?
 Here are some suggestions to get you started: